Changing Communications Interface on the Ping360

 2. Slide the plastic cord in its channel to hold the two halves together.

-2. Using a penetrator wrench, tighten the blue penetrator so it is “hand tight”.
+2. Using the Bulkhead Wrench, tighten the penetrator so it is “hand tight”.

 You Will Need